• Skip to primary navigation

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-• If you've never done any canning, this kit will give you basic supplies to get you started!
+• If you've never done any canning, this kit will give you basic supplies to get you started, like a jar lifter, ladle and funnel.

 • This recipe uses low Sugar Sure-Jell Pectin - it's the pink box.